 If the "forgot password" does not seem to be sending the password reset email message, a manual update of the password directly at the database level is needed.
 Here are the steps to manually update the Setup Admin password directly at the MySQL database:

-* Before proceeding, check to see if your PHP Live! system has a reset.php file (introduced in v.220.127.116.11) located at the parent directory.
-If your PHP Live! system has a reset.php file, open the file and take a look at the file details for more information on resetting the Setup Admin credentials using the reset.php script.
-If your PHP Live! system does not have a reset.php file, proceed to the direct database method detailed below (or upgrade your system to the latest version):
+* Before proceeding, check to see if your PHP Live! system has a phplive/reset.php file (introduced in v.18.104.22.168).
+If your PHP Live! system has a reset.php file, edit the file and update the values detailed within the file.
+If your PHP Live! system does not have a reset.php file, proceed to the direct database method detailed below (or upgrade your system to the latest version for the reset.php method):

 - Using a MySQL front-end tool (such as PHPMyAdmin), access the PHP Live! database and locate the table p_admins.